sile/logi/doc/logi_layout.md

 callback_module() = module()
 </code></pre>

- A module that implements the `sink` behaviour.
+ A module that implements the `logi_layout` behaviour.